UN report cites huge government corruption in South Sudan as its food crisis worsens

 The government has pointed to international sanctions and declining oil production as obstacles to spending on public services.

 South Sudan has long been plagued by corruption and theft of public funds, multiple investigations have found.
-A 2021 report by the UN uncovered tens of millions of dollars in unaccounted for government revenue, in what it said amounted to “a tiny fraction of the overall pattern of theft” in the country.
+A 2021 report by the U.N. uncovered tens of millions of dollars in unaccounted for government revenue, in what it said amounted to “a tiny fraction of the overall pattern of theft.”

-The latest U.N. report was released amid rising fears that the country is backsliding to full-scale war.
-On Thursday, opposition leader Riek Machar was suspended from his post as first vice president after being indicted on charges including murder, terrorism, and crimes against humanity after a local militia that the government says he has links to overran a military garrison near the Ethiopian border.
+The latest U.N. report was released as fears rise that the country is backsliding to full-scale war.
+On Thursday, opposition leader Riek Machar was suspended from his post as first vice president after being indicted on charges including murder, terrorism and crimes against humanity, after a local militia that the government says he has links to overran a military garrison near the Ethiopian border.
 He has been under house arrest since March.